CloudsDocker/misc/TechNotes.md

 He continues, “If you are referring to a website, however, which is updated monthly, you’re RPO can be as much as weeks back in time since not much will have changed, if anything.
 You are more comfortable going farther back in time to recover, and likely you will end up paying less for that RPO.”
 And finally, the acronym PTO stands for paid time off.

-PTO: Paid Time Off.
+**PTO**: Paid Time Off.
 PTO is what you take the day after you've sucessfully recovered from your disaster and your business is back up and running at full speed ahead.